Greater India: Ghur

 Amir Suri, a king of the Ghurid dynasty, in the Ghor region of present-day central Afghanistan, and his son Muhammad ibn Suri, despite bearing Arabic names were Buddhists.
 During their rule from the 9th century to the 10th century, they were considered pagans by the surrounding Muslim people, and it was only during the reign of Muhammad's son Abu Ali ibn Muhammad that the Ghurid dynasty became an Islamic dynasty.
 Amir Suri was a descendant of the Ghurid king Amir Banji, whose rule was legitimized by the Abbasid caliph Harun al-Rashid.
 He is known to have fought the Saffarid ruler Ya'qub ibn al-Layth al-Saffar, who managed to conquer much of Khurasan except Ghur.
 Ghur remained a pagan enclave until the 11th century.
 Mahmud of Ghazni, who raided it, left Muslim precepts to teach Islam to the local population.
-The region became Muslim by 12th century though the historian Satish Chandra states that Mahayana Buddhism is believed to have existed until the end of the century.
+The region became Muslim by the 12th century though the historian Satish Chandra states that Mahayana Buddhism is believed to have existed until the end of the century.